Trace and Kunneth formulas for singularity categories and applications: Introduction

-The above theorem covers new cases which are not covered by \cite{ks,sait}, as neither we assume that $S$ is equicharacteristic nor that $X$ is semi-stable over $S$.
-The unipotency hypothesis is of course restrictive, but we also present in our last section ideas on how to deal with the general case.
-This generalization will be the subject of a forthcoming paper. \\

-We believe the main ideas in our proof of Theorem \ref{t0} are new in the subject, and might be also useful to answer other questions in algebraic and arithmetic geometry.
-The key point in the proof of Theorem \ref{t0} is that it is a direct consequence of a \emph{trace formula for dg-categories} (a.k.a. \emph{non-commutative schemes}).
-The general philosophy is explained in the authors' survey \cite{smf}: briefly, a scheme $X$ over $S$ provides a function $\pi$ on $X$, simply by pulling-back a uniformizer on $S$.
-This function can in turn be used to produce the non-commutative scheme $\Sing(X/S, \pi)$ of singularities of $\pi$.
-According to \cite{brtv} any non-commutative scheme has an $\ell$-adic cohomology theory, and the $\ell$-adic cohomology of $\Sing(X/S, \pi)$ is the inertia invariant part of vanishing cohomology of $X/S$.
-Theorem \ref{t0} is then a direct consequence of this result and of the trace formula for non-commutative schemes announced in \cite{smf}, and proved in this paper.
+Since unipotent monodromy action implies tame action, the Swan conductor vanishes for unipotent monodromy, so that Theorem D is completely analogous to BCC under this hypothesis. \\ We believe the main ideas in our proof of Theorem D are new in the subject, and might be also useful to answer other related questions in algebraic and arithmetic geometry.
+The key point in the proof of Theorem D is that it is a \emph{direct consequence} of the trace formula for dg-categories (Theorem A).
+By the main result of \cite{brtv}, the $\ell$-adic realization of the dg-category of singularities $\Sing (X_s)$ of the special fiber is the inertia invariant part of vanishing cohomology of $X/S$ (suitably 2-periodized).
+Moreover, our K\"unneth formulas for inertia-invariant vanishing cycles (Section 3), and for dg-categories of singularities (Section 4), imply that $\Sing (X_s)$ is smooth and proper over $\B$.
+Finally, again our K\"unneth formulas \emph{together with the hypothesis of unipotent monodromy} show that $\Sing (X_s)$ is also $r_{\ell}$-admissible, so that we may apply our trace formula to the identity endomorphism of $\Sing (X_s)$ over $\B$: Theorem D is then an immediate corollary of the trace formula applied to the identity map of $\Sing (X_s)$.\\